 The wine industry has tapped into this urge for playfulness.

-Companies like the Union Wine Company have turned to cheeky advertising – they sell wine in cans as a way of differentiating themselves.
+Companies like the Union Wine Company have turned to cheeky advertising – they sell wine in cans to differentiate themselves.

-The combination of unorthodox packaging design and biting advertising are a potent mix.
-If you want to appeal to Millennials and Gen Z, add some playfulness and whimsy to your packaging design.
+The combination of unorthodox packaging design and biting advertising is a potent mix.
+If you want to appeal to Millennials and Gen Z, add playfulness and whimsy to your packaging design.

 Trend: Millennials and Gen Z want product packaging that demonstrates authenticity

 Millennials and Gen Z both value authenticity and personal identity.
-What’s more, they care deeply about investing in brands that stand for more than an easy sale.
+Moreover, they care deeply about investing in brands that stand for more than an easy sale.